 Once you’ve created this static page, you can write better copy or better product descriptions with better product data.
 That’s just one of the tactics that is pretty commonplace that a lot of our customers and retailers use to actually drive up SEO for certain products that they care about.

 The first step is really better product data.
 One of the biggest challenges we see for on-site search is just that lack of product data: the lack of descriptors of attributes about the product, and the inability to be able to drive dynamic or interesting copy based on product attribution.
-The Lily AI customer intent platform will take all of our customers’ data in and run it through our machine learning and artificial intelligence pipelines, and spit out super rich, super deep and super consistent attribution about that product.
+The Lily AI product attributes platform will take all of our customers’ data in and run it through our machine learning and artificial intelligence pipelines, and spit out super rich, super deep and super consistent attribution about that product.

 What we’ve seen for on-site search is some dramatic increases in relevance.
 One example of this is, again,“day party dress.”
 If you have a customer that’s looking for a “floral print day party dress,” for instance, and they type that into your search bar, maybe the only attributes you have for your entire batch of products, or your entire catalog of dresses is just that it’s floral print, or maybe that it’s just a dress.
 So what you’re doing is surfacing up a lot of results that your customer will have to sift through in order.
 If you have product attribution that says, we have 55 day party dresses that are floral print, and we surface those up at the top of our results, it may be a long tail search, but you’re putting the exact product that the customer is looking for right in front of them instantaneously.